rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 ### Required For

-If SGX Host Verification Service API URL is specified in SGX Agent env file, then SGX Agent will push the platform enable info and TCB status to SHVS at regular interval, else, Agent pushes the platform enable info and TCB status to SHVS once and dies.
+If SGX Host Verification Service API URL is specified in SGX Agent env file, then SGX Agent will push the platform enablement information and TCB status to SHVS at regular interval.

 ### Prerequisites